 Leaks in the reservoir that are bad can often require replacing the reservoir if that’s possible.
 If the leaks are due to corrosion and the corrosion has spread thoroughly throughout the unit, the entire unit may need to be replaced.

 However, let’s deal with small cracks.
 If you discover any, they can be fixed with a product such as a cooler coating sealant.
 These products are designed to not only seal the reservoirs of coolers but also inhibit corrosion, resist moisture, and protect your equipment.

-Because sealant is long lasting, you shouldn’t have to apply on a regular basis.
+Because the sealant is long-lasting, you shouldn’t have to apply it on a regular basis.
 However, it’s a good idea to do an application any time you discover an issue.
 Also, inspect old sealant before the start of your hot season to make sure it’s still serviceable.

 If, however, the area around the plug is corroded and impacted the functionality of the plug, like dealing with crack, you’ll have to clean the area around the plug and put sealant down before replacing the plug.